Rotation sets and axes in the fine curve graph for torus homeomorphisms

 where the minimum is taken among all pairs $(\widetilde{f}, \widetilde{g})$ of lifts of $f$ and $g$ to the plane, and $d_{\mathcal{C}^0}$ denotes the usual sup distance in the plane.
 It is easy to check that this defines a right-invariant distance on $\mathrm{Homeo}_0(S)$ which we call the \emph{universal cover distance}.
 This distance coincides with the usual $\mathcal{C}^0$ distance when $f$ and $g$ are close, but its large scale geometry is very different, since the usual distance on a compact manifold is obviously bounded, and $\widetilde d$ is not.
 Actually it follows from a theorem of Militon \cite{Militon} that $\widetilde d$ is quasi-isometric to the Mann-Rosendal maximal metric on $\mathrm{Homeo}_0(S)$ (see section~\ref{sec:marking} for more details).

-Our theorems will all be consequences of the following proposition. \begin{proposition} Every element of $\mathrm{Homeo}_0(S)$ acting loxodromically satisfies the metric WPD property. \end{proposition}
+Our theorems will all be consequences of the following one. \begin{maintheorem} Every element of $\mathrm{Homeo}_0(S)$ acting loxodromically satisfies the metric WPD property. \end{maintheorem}

 Another consequence of this metric WPD property is the following characterization of attracting fixed points of loxodromic elements. \begin{corollary}[Metric characterization of fixed points of loxodromic] Let $f,g \in \mathrm{Homeo}_0(T^2)$ be acting loxodromically on the fine curve graph.
-Then $\xi^+(f) = \xi^+(g)$ if and only if there exists a sequence of positive numbers $(m_n)_{n \geq 0}$ such that the sequence $(f^{-n} g^{m_n} )_{n \geq 0}$ is bounded in the group $\mathrm{Homeo}_0(T^2)$. \end{corollary} Theorem~\ref{thm:boundary-determines-rotation-set} above is actually an easy consequence of this corollary.
+Then $\xi^-(f) = \xi^-(g)$ if and only if there exists a sequence of positive numbers $(m_n)_{n \geq 0}$ such that the sequence $(f^{n} g^{-m_n} )_{n \geq 0}$ is bounded in the group $\mathrm{Homeo}_0(T^2)$. \end{corollary} Theorem~\ref{thm:boundary-determines-rotation-set} above is actually an easy consequence of this corollary.